 - The lottery for completed applications is generally held at the end of March.

 - Time and location will be communicated to families ahead of time

 - Families are welcome to attend, but ALL families will be informed of the results immediately following the lottery.

-- Families selected for the UPK program through the lottery and those placed on the waiting list will receive an email notification on Friday, April 1, 2022 or Monday, April 4, 2022.
+- Families selected for the UPK program through the lottery and those placed on the waiting list will receive an email notification in April.

 Any questions about the program can be directed to: